scjx123/tp/docs/UserGuide.md

 ### `goal` - Calculate how far the user is from his/her target CAP

-Typing `goal` allows the user to calculate how far the user is from his/her target CAP.
+Typing `goal` allows the user to calculate how far the user is from his/her target CAP.<br>
+Note:
+1. All values on the parameters should be a positive integer.
+Otherwise you should expect an error message.<br>
+2. Both total MC and target CAP are compulsory parameters.<br>
+3. CAP values need to be within 0 to 5.

 Syntax: